-Taiwan's southern bluefin tuna (SBT) fishery is managed through output controls in the form of individual quotas (IQ) system.
-Every fishing vessel intends to operate for SBT shall be permitted by the government in advance of fishing season every calendar year.
-For the purpose of management and control vessel quota distribution, the FA categorize SBT fishing vessels into seasonal targeting group and bycatch group.
-The quota of each seasonal targeting vessels is allocated based on a dynamic quota balancing mechanism, and a small portion of the national quota be reserved for bycatch group vessels, 1.15 ton per bycatch group vessel to be exact.
+The SBT fishery of Taiwan is managed through output controls in the form of an individual quotas system.
+Every fishing vessel that intends to retain SBT onboard shall be permitted by the Fisheries Agency in advance of the fishing season every year.
+For the purpose of management and control of vessel quota distribution, the FA categorize SBT fishing vessels into seasonal targeting group and bycatch group.
+The quota of each seasonal targeting vessel is allocated based on a dynamic quota balancing mechanism, and a small portion of the national quota be reserved for bycatch group vessels, 1.15 ton per bycatch group vessel to be exact.

 The dynamic quota balancing mechanism has been established since Taiwan joined CCSBT in 2002.
-Any unused quota of a seasonal targeting vessel by a specific date of the year would be reviewed and reallocated to those vessels which still fishing in the SBT fishing ground and need more quota.
-Any SBT vessels that changed their fishing schedule (ex: leave the SBT fishing ground early) or failed to get to the SBT fishing ground in time as our regulation required, their remaining quota will also be reallocated.
+Any unused quota of a seasonal targeting vessel by a specific date, which may differ from year to year based on fishing status, would be reviewed and reallocated to those vessels still fishing in the SBT fishing area and applied for more quota.
+Any SBT vessels that changed their fishing schedule (ex: leave the SBT fishing area early) or failed to get to the SBT fishing area in time as our regulation required, their remaining quota will also be reallocated.